Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Wauchope's median income among taxpayers was $43,832 in financial year 2022.
+Wauchope SA2's median income among taxpayers in financial year 2022 was $43,832.
 The average income stood at $54,332 during the same period.
-In comparison, Rest of NSW's median and average incomes were $49,459 and $62,998 respectively.
-Based on a 12.61% growth in wages since financial year 2022, current estimates suggest Wauchope's median income is approximately $49,359 and the average is around $61,183 as of September 2025.
-According to the 2021 Census, incomes in Wauchope fall between the 20th and 24th percentiles nationally for households, families, and individuals.
-Income analysis shows that 30.7% of residents (4,177 people) earn between $1,500 and $2,999 annually, which is similar to the regional trend where this income bracket represents 29.9%.
+These figures are lower than those of Rest of NSW, which were $49,459 and $62,998 respectively.
+By September 2025, current estimates suggest median income will be approximately $49,359 and average income around $61,183, based on a 12.61% growth since financial year 2022.
+According to the 2021 Census, incomes in Wauchope fall between the 19th and 24th percentiles nationally for households, families, and individuals.
+Income analysis shows that the $1,500 - $2,999 bracket dominates with 30.7% of residents (4,177 people).
 Housing affordability pressures are severe in Wauchope, with only 83.4% of income remaining after housing costs, ranking at the 24th percentile nationally.

 Frequently Asked Questions - Income